 The aim of this post is to get you to the point where you are ready to begin painting from beginning to beautiful end.

-A word of caution: I am not a professional painter.
-What I am describing are steps learned from personal experience over the course of many paint jobs over a number of years.
-Please be sure to always follow all safety precautions as described on any tools and materials you use.
-Always use proper safety equipment.
+While I am not a professional painter, all of the steps were learned from personal experience over the course of many paint jobs over a number of years.

 Here are the steps that will be covered in this post: